 ● What Is The DSO?

-An American organization formed to defend the nation from many threats, including "bioterrorism."
+An organization formed by the United States of America to defend the nation from many threats, "bioterrorism" included.

-DSO is an abbreviation of "Division of Security Operations."
+DSO is an abbreviation for "Division of Security Operations."

-Agents with the flexibility and readiness for responding to special circumstances were selected from various organizations to operate within an agent organization under the President's direct command.
+Agents possessing the flexibility and readiness for responding to special circumstances are selected from numerous organizations to operate within an agent organization under the President's direct command.

-In many cases, their ops are centered on espionage and investigations conducted "solo" or with "a small number of people."
+Their ops are primarily centered on espionage and investigations usually conducted "solo" or "in small numbers."

-An American organization formed to defend the nation from many threats, including "bioterrorism."
+An organization formed by the United States of America to defend the nation from many threats, "bioterrorism" included.

-DSO is an abbreviation of "Division of Security Operations."
+DSO is an abbreviation for "Division of Security Operations."

-Agents with the flexibility and readiness for responding to special circumstances were selected from various organizations to operate within an agent organization under the President's direct command.
+Agents possessing the flexibility and readiness for responding to special circumstances are selected from numerous organizations to operate within an agent organization under the President's direct command.

-In many cases, their ops are centered on espionage and investigations conducted "solo" or with "a small number of people."
+Their ops are primarily centered on espionage and investigations usually conducted "solo" or "in small numbers."

-There's an interesting passage in the documentation of the FBC's Sentinel Project.
+There's an interesting passage among the documentation of the FBC's Sentinel Project.

-"...OVERALL: As a result of studying and analyzing every conceivable weapon in the world, we, the FBC Small Arms Research Team, have narrowed the handgun base down to three guns, the Beretta corporation's "M92F", the IMI corporation's Desert Eagle and the SIG corporation's "P226R" (omitted) Ultimately, the conclusion we arrived at was that the SIG corporation's P226R was preferable..."
+"...OVERALL: As a result of studying and analyzing every conceivable weapon the world over, we, the FBC Small Arms Research Team, have narrowed the base handgun down to three guns, the Beretta corporation's "M92F", the IMI corporation's Desert Eagle and the SIG corporation's "P226R" (omitted) Ultimately, the conclusion we arrived at was that the SIG corporation's P226R was preferable..."

 The interesting thing's that, among handguns, it means the FBC Small Arms Research Team narrowed down the M92F, Desert Eagle and P226R.

-"The usefulness of the Samurai Edge in combat" is present in another file, proving the "Samurai Edge" used by S.T.A.R.S. was thoroughly analyzed.
+Another file, "On the Usefulness of the Samurai Edge in Combat" also exists, proving the "Samurai Edge" used by S.T.A.R.S. was also thoroughly analyzed.

 ※1: SAMURAI EDGE SYSTEM